floretdemola/brewsome-weather/README.md

 ```
 AS A User
-I WANT to listen to new music from Spotify's playlist
+I WANT to see where my local brewery is
-SO THAT I can created a new playlist for me to enjoy
+SO THAT I can buy a beer
 ```

 ## Acceptance Criteria

 ```
-GIVEN I need to listen to new music
+GIVEN I need to find the closest brewery
-WHEN I load a new playlist
+WHEN I enter my city
-THEN I am presented with an animated music visualizer and music
+THEN I am presented with a list of breweries
-WHEN I click one of the favorite button
+WHEN I click one of the breweris
-THEN the UI on the right saves the new song
+THEN the UI shows me how far away it is
-WHEN I favorite enough songs
-THEN the app will create a new playlist on the right side of the page
 ```